uofajillian/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 The JavaScript specified for a fragment can also specify a function to be called when that fragment is rendered on the page.

-To DOM element containing all of the content in the fragment is passed to this function, which then executes any code needed to make that fragment operational.
+The DOM element containing all of the content in the fragment is passed to this function, which then executes any code needed to make that fragment operational.